-X := X + 1;
+X := X + 100;

-This operations involves reading, incrementing, and writing the object.
-While the read and write operation are individually Atomic, this sequence of actions can still suffer interference from another task.
+This statement involves reading, incrementing, and writing the object.
+While the read and write operations are individually Atomic, this sequence of actions can still suffer interference from another task.

-Such operations must be programmed using a protected object, which guarantee mutually exclusive access to all the protected data for an entire sequence of statements.
+Such interference can be avoided by placing the statement inside a protected subprogram or entry, which guarantee mutually exclusive access to all the protected data for an entire sequence of statements.

 6.61.2 Guidance to language users